wKovacs64/hibp/API.md

 exactly how searching via the current web interface behaves, which this convenience method is designed to mimic.

-***Warning (July 18, 2019):***

-`haveibeenpwned.com` now requires an API key from https://haveibeenpwned.com/API/Key for the `breachedaccount` and `pasteaccount` endpoints.
-The  `apiKey` option here is not explicitly required, but direct requests made without it (that is, without specifying a `baseUrl` to a proxy that inserts a valid API key on your behalf) will fail.
+🔑 `haveibeenpwned.com` requires an API key from https://haveibeenpwned.com/API/Key for the `breachedaccount` and `pasteaccount` endpoints.
+The `apiKey` option here is not explicitly required, but direct requests made without it will fail (unless you specify a `baseUrl` to a proxy that inserts a valid API key on your behalf).

 **Kind**: global function
 **Returns**: [<code>Promise.&lt;SearchResults&gt;</code>](#SearchResults) - a Promise which resolves to an object